Moving to Spain: Expat Registration Guide

 Tax Registration (Modelo 030 / AEAT)

-OPTIONALEU + Non-EUCensus registration with the Spanish Tax Agency (Agencia Tributaria) is completed using form Modelo 030.
-It is required for self-employed individuals, those with non-employment income, and anyone who must file a Spanish income tax return (IRPF).
-Employees are registered automatically through payroll and do not need to submit the form separately.
+OPTIONALEU + Non-EUTax Registration (Modelo 030 / AEAT) in Spain: Required when you become a Spanish tax resident (living in Spain more than 183 days per year) or start receiving Spanish income.
+Registration of your census data with the Agencia Tributaria (Spanish Tax Agency) using form Modelo 030.
+Required for self-employed individuals, those with non-employment income, and anyone who needs to file a Spanish tax return (IRPF).
+Employees are registered automatically through payroll and do not need to submit Modelo 030 separately.

 - Valid passport or EU national ID card